 “In life, do you ever really know if you’re missing an opportunity?
 No, you really don’t.”

-Phillip Seymour Hoffman was an actor, a writer, director, producer, father, but above all, he was an actor, an unmerciful and honest actor, unlike any we’re likely to see again in our lifetimes.
+Phillip Seymour Hoffman was an actor, a writer, director, producer, father, but above all he was an artist, an unmerciful and honest artist, unlike any we’re likely to see again in our lifetimes.

 RIP Mr. Hoffman.
 You will be missed.